Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 9. Fearless Fund

-Fearless Fund is a venture capital firm that invests in businesses led by women of color, focusing on pre-seed and seed-stage funding.
-Based in Atlanta, they provide the early capital needed to help founders validate their ideas and build their initial products.
+Fearless Fund is a venture capital firm built to invest in businesses led by women of color.
+They focus on providing pre-seed and seed-level capital to help founders get their companies off the ground.

 - Founded: 2018